Climate-related Disclosures

 Hin Keng Station

 As part of our continued efforts in protecting bird species, we have installed 3 bird nest boxes in Hin Keng Station, targeting small-sized birds that inhabit the vicinity for nesting and breeding.
-Inspired by our success at LMC wetland, we hope to attract bird species, such as Crested Myna and Oriental Magpie Robin, with these installations during their breeding season.
+Inspired by our success at the Lok Ma Chau Wetland, we hope to attract bird species, such as Crested Myna and Oriental Magpie Robin, with these installations during their breeding season.

 Nature-related Disclosures